Asset Publisher

 Spontaneous electroencephalogram (EEG) monitoring can also be recorded during surgery and can be subdivided as follows:

-• EEG monitoring has been widely used to monitor cerebral ischemia secondary to carotid cross clamping during a carotid endarterectomy.
-EEG monitoring may identify those patients who would benefit from the use of a vascular shunt during the procedure to restore adequate cerebral perfusion.
-Conversely, shunts, which have an associated risk of iatrogenic complications, may be avoided in those patients in whom the EEG is normal.
-Carotid endarterectomy may be done with the patient under local anesthesia so that monitoring of cortical function can be directly assessed.
+• EEG monitoring has been widely used to monitor cerebral ischemia secondary to carotid cross-clamping during a carotid endarterectomy.
+EEG monitoring may identify those individuals who would benefit from the use of a vascular shunt during the procedure to restore adequate cerebral perfusion.
+Conversely, shunts, which have an associated risk of iatrogenic complications, may be avoided in those individuals with normal EEG activity.
+Carotid endarterectomy may be done with the individual under local anesthesia so that monitoring of cortical function can be directly assessed.

 Intraoperative neurophysiologic monitoring, including SSEPs and MEPs using transcranial electrical stimulation, BAEPs, EMG of cranial nerves, EEG, and ECoG, has broad acceptance, particularly for spine surgery and open abdominal aorta aneurysm repairs.
 These indications have long been considered standard of care, as evidenced by numerous society guidelines, including those from the American Academy of Neurology, American Clinical Neurophysiology Society, American Association of Neurological Surgeons, Congress of Neurologic Surgeons, and American Association of Neuromuscular & Electrodiagnostic Medicine.
 Therefore, this evidence review focuses on monitoring of the recurrent laryngeal nerve during neck and esophageal surgeries and monitoring of peripheral nerves.